jsede/RSV_2020/README.md

 # RSV_2020
-This repository holds data and other material related to our manuscript: "The spatial-temporal dynamics of respiratory syncytial virus infections across the east-west coasts of Australia during 2016-17"
+This repository holds data and other material related to our manuscript: "Off-season RSV epidemics in Australia after easing of COVID-19 restrictions"